padcom/react-example-02/README.md

 This means that all main project source files are inside of `src/main` folder, all tests are located underneath `src/test`, all output goes to `target` (not `dist` as it usually is with Node projects).

-There are 2 main entry points in the build:
+There are 3 main entry points in the build:

   - `src/main/index.js` - entry point for the application
   - `src/main/index.html` - entry point for the browser
+  - `src/test/setup.js` - entry point for tests

-Both entry points undergo some sort of processing. `index.js` is compiled using Babel ES6 transpiler. `index.html` gets injected with the transpiled version of `index.js`.
+All entry points undergo some sort of processing. `index.js` and `setup.js` are compiled using Babel ES6 transpiler. `index.html` gets injected with the transpiled version of `index.js`.

 ### Babel configuration